Open questions

 - Algorithm registries — the named identifiers whose namespaces version under a migration.

-- Sealed PoE — the X-Wing hybrid KEM, the content AAD binding,
+- Sealed PoE — the X-Wing hybrid KEM, the key-commitment

 enc.scheme/enc.kemdiscriminators. - Signatures — strict Ed25519 verification and the signature registry the reserved post-quantum algorithms would join.